wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.III.1

 <p class=fip id=p1>
-1.&emsp;We have been emphasising perception, and have said very little about knowledge as yet.
+1. We have been emphasising perception, and have said very little about knowledge as yet.
 <sup>2</sup>This is because perception must be straightened out before you can know anything.
 <sup>3</sup>To know is to be certain.
 <sup>4</sup>Uncertainty means that you do not know.